samjohnson729/CTF-Writeups/DUNE.md

 Nmap done: 1 IP address (1 host up) scanned in 29.04 seconds
 ```

-We see that this box is running an FTP, SSH, and HTTP servers.
+We see that this box is running the following services: FTP, SSH, and HTTP.
 Let's take a look at the HTTP server.

 ## 2. Web Server

 The home page of the web server gives a quick summary of Frank Herbert's sci-fi book DUNE, but doesn't appear to show any other useful information.
 Lets start `gobuster` to see if we can find any hidden web pages.

 ```